Edwardian era: Social change and improved health

+Public health

 By the late-1880s, the Industrial Revolution had created new technologies that changed the way people lived.
 The growth of industry shifts in manufacturing factories, special-purpose machinery and technological innovations, which led to increased productivity.
 Gender roles shifted as women made use of the new technology to upgrade their lifestyle and their career opportunities.

 Mortality declined steadily in urban England and Wales 1870–1917.
 Robert Millward and Frances N. Bell looked statistically at those factors in the physical environment (especially population density and overcrowding) that raised death rates directly, as well as indirect factors such as price and income movements that affected expenditures on sewers, water supplies, food, and medical staff.
 The statistical data show that increases in the incomes of households and increases in town tax revenues helped cause the decline of mortality.

 The new money permitted higher spending on food, and also on a wide range of health-enhancing goods and services such as medical care.
 The major improvement in the physical environment was the quality of the housing stock, which rose faster than the population; its quality was increasingly regulated by central and local government.
 Infant mortality fell faster in England and Wales than in Scotland.
 Clive Lee argues that one factor was the continued overcrowding in Scotland's housing.
 During the First World War, infant mortality fell sharply across the country.
 J. M. Winter attributes this to the full employment and higher wages paid to war workers.

 Rising status of women

 For housewives, sewing machines enabled the production of ready-made clothing and made it easier for women to sew their own clothes; more generally, argues Barbara Burman, "home dressmaking was sustained as an important aid for women negotiating wider social shifts and tensions in their lives."
 Increased literacy in the middle class gave women wider access to information and ideas.
-Numerous new magazines appealed to her tastes and helped define femininity.
+Numerous new magazines appealed to their tastes and helped define femininity.

 The inventions of the typewriter, telephone, and new filing systems offered middle-class women increased employment opportunities.
 So too did the rapid expansion of the school system, and the emergence of the new profession of nursing.
 Education and status led to demands for female roles in the rapidly expanding world of sports.

 Women were very active in church affairs, including attendance at services, Sunday school teaching, fund raising, pastoral care, social work and support for international missionary activities.
 They were almost completely excluded from practically all leadership roles.